Atlantic LNG: History

+In 2023 shareholders agreed to restructure ownership to expand the role the National Gas Company of Trinidad and Tobago by removing the Chinese Investment Corporation shares from train 1.
+In march 2025 BP confirmed that Train 1 will be permanently decommissioned and decoupled from the rest of the facility.

 Technical features

 The total production capacity of Atlantic LNG's four trains is around 14.8 million tonnes per year.
 The capacity of the Train 1 is 3 million tonnes per year, and the capacity of each of Trains 2 and 3 is 3.3 million tonnes per year.
 Train 4, which cost $1.2 billion, has a production capacity of 5.2 million tonnes per year.
 The total storage capacity of Atlantic LNG's facility is 524,000 cubic meters.
 The total investment of building four LNG trains was US$3.6 billion.

 The Train 1 is supplied from the BP-operated fields in the east coast of Trinidad through the NGC-Trinidad-and-Tobago-owned 36 in diameter pipeline.

-Train 2 is supplied from BP land (50%) off the east coast of Trinidad and from BG-operated land (50%) off the north coast (NCMA) through 24 in diameter pipeline.
+Train 2 is supplied from BP land (50%) off the east coast of Trinidad and from British Gas-operated land (50%) off the north coast (NCMA) through 24 in diameter pipeline.
 Train 3 receives 75% of its supply from BP land and 25% from a mix of NCMA gas (as with Train 2) and east coast gas (ECMA) held 50% by BG and 50% by ChevronTexaco.